-6. Give it Away
+6. Give It Away

 What better way to spend your money than to give it to someone who needs it more than you?
-Whatever the cause—be cancer research, homelessness, or education—you can be assured that you will feel good about the donation you make.
-Giving away your riches is an investment worth making towards both the state of the world and your happiness.
+Whatever the cause—be it cancer research, homelessness, or education—you can be assured that you will feel good about the donation you make.
+Giving away your riches is an investment worth making toward both the state of the world and your happiness.
 And, if you can't find a cause you care about enough, you can always just donate it to me!